soundpress/RulesOfNYC/docs/c13/index.rst

 "Standard methods" means accepted protocols for sampling, recording, laboratory testing, reporting and other procedures related to environmental and water quality sampling, including, but not limited to, those set forth in Standard Methods for the Examination of Water and Wastewater 22nd Edition, 2012, a publication issued jointly by the American Public Health Association, the American Water Works Association and the Water Environment Federation and the Standards Microbiological Methods (TC 147/SC4) published by the International Organization for Standardization, or successor editions.

+“Summertime hyperhalogenation” means a one-time per year dosing of higher than normal levels of chlorine or bromine based biocide conducted between July 1 and August 31 to ensure the maintenance of a minimum of 5 parts per million (ppm) free halogen residual in the cooling tower system for at least 6 hours.

 "System shutdown" means shutting off or closing and draining the cooling tower system when cooling is no longer needed.

 "System start-up" means commissioning a new system, or putting the cooling tower system into operation after system shutdown or idling.